moloy900/toolesy/pages/text-tool/text-formatting-removal-tool.md

             </li>
         </ul>

-        <h3>Frequently Asked Questions (FAQ):</h3>
+        <h3>Frequently Asked Questions:</h3>
-        <p><strong>Q: What types of formatting does this tool remove?</strong><br>
+        <p><strong>What types of formatting does this tool remove?</strong><br>
-            A: This tool removes all text formatting including bold, italic, underline, font styles, colors, hyperlinks, bullets, special characters, and HTML tags.
+            This tool removes all text formatting including bold, italic, underline, font styles, colors, hyperlinks, bullets, special characters, and HTML tags.
 It converts formatted text into clean plain text.</p>

-        <p><strong>Q: Can I upload files directly to the tool?</strong><br>
+        <p><strong>Can I upload files directly to the tool?</strong><br>
-            A: Yes, you can upload TXT, HTML, DOC, and DOCX files.
+            Yes, you can upload TXT, HTML, DOC, and DOCX files.
 The tool will extract the text content and remove formatting accordingly.</p>

-        <p><strong>Q: Is my text kept private when using this tool?</strong><br>
+        <p><strong>Is my text kept private when using this tool?</strong><br>
-            A: Absolutely.
+            Absolutely.
 All text processing happens locally in your browser.
 Your text is never sent to any server, meaning we never see, store, or have access to your data.
 It is 100% secure and private.</p>

-        <p><strong>Q: What happens to bullet points and lists?</strong><br>
+        <p><strong>What happens to bullet points and lists?</strong><br>
-            A: You can choose to replace bullets with asterisks or remove them completely, depending on your preference.
+            You can choose to replace bullets with asterisks or remove them completely, depending on your preference.
         </p>

-        <p><strong>Q: Can I use this tool on my mobile device?</strong><br>
+        <p><strong>Can I use this tool on my mobile device?</strong><br>
-            A: Yes, the tool is fully responsive and works perfectly on all devices including smartphones and tablets.
+            Yes, the tool is fully responsive and works perfectly on all devices including smartphones and tablets.
         </p>

         <h3>Why Remove Text Formatting?</h3>